Joanna Pacuła

 Joanna Pacuła ([jɔˈanːa paˈt͡suwa]; born 30 December 1957) is a Polish actress and model.
-Born in Tomaszów Lubelski and emigrating to the United States in the early 1980s, she first gained prominence through her modeling work for Vogue.
-Her breakthrough performance in the 1983 film Gorky Park earned her a Golden Globe nomination for Best Supporting Actress in a Motion Picture.
+Born in Tomaszów Lubelski, she emigrated to the United States in the early 1980s, and first gained prominence through her modeling work for Vogue.
+Her breakthrough performance in the 1983 film Gorky Park earned her a Golden Globe nomination for Best Supporting Actress.
 In the years since, she established herself as a character actress, appearing in numerous high-profile films and television series.

 Life and career

 Pacuła was born in Tomaszów Lubelski, Poland, to a pharmacist mother and an engineer father.
 She has a sister, Ewa Pacuła, a model and TV personality who has also worked in the United States.